How Does Workers Compensation Work for The Self Employed?

 In some cases, the employee or worker may receive a lump-sum payment for permanent disability.

-As a contractor, you will work with clients to provide materials, services or complete a job.
-Sub-contractors may work for contractors but are different from ’employees’ as they set their hours and wages.
-The most significant difference between contractors and sub-contractors is that subcontractors report to contractors and not directly to clients.
+As a contractor, you collaborate with clients to provide materials and services or complete specific jobs.
+Subcontractors, while working for contractors, differ from employees in that they set their own hours and wages.
+The main distinction is that subcontractors report to contractors rather than directly to clients.

-Sole traders own their businesses and do not have business partners.
-As a sole trader, you are not entitled to workers compensation (since you are not an employee).
-However, there are other solutions to protect yourself from sickness, injury and loss of revenue.
+Sole traders own their businesses independently and do not have partners.
+As a sole trader, you are not eligible for workers compensation since you are not classified as an employee.
+However, there are alternative solutions to protect yourself from sickness, injury, and loss of income.

 Just ask us a question